borismarin/som-codegen/README.md

 som-codegen
 ===========

-Testing possible S.implified O.DE M.odels, used to generate code for numerical integrators from LEMS models.
+Testing possibilities for the _Distilled Lems_ (dlems) format, used to generate code for numerical integrators from Lems models.
+Currently, only isolated Lems components (no populations or networks) are supported; check the _eco-som_ branch for a tentive multi-component format.

 Tentative specification
 -----------------------

-example:
+Example illustrating supported constructs:
 ```json
 {
     "name":"izhikevich_burster",